-Helping families who may be unemployed or suffering during these difficult times is an area we all can make a difference in some way.
+Helping families who may currently be unemployed or experiencing extraordinary hardships during these difficult times is an area we want to help.

-Families picking up Grab-and-Go nourishment at Dallas ISD sites can safely join us for a free mail safely.
-Just stay in your car, drive-thru and pick up a free plant-based meal to go until it is all gone sponsored by Feed the Front Lines.
+Families picking up Grab-and-Go nourishment at Dallas ISD sites can safely join us for a free meal.
+Just stay in your car, drive-thru and pick up a free plant-based family meal to go until it is all gone sponsored by Feed the Front Lines.

 SHARE YOUR SOUL